xieyuheng/inner/persons/sussman/2009-propagation-networks.md

 > 4.4.
 >
 > Doing that removes the linear-branching structure of our search
-> “tree”.
+> "tree".
 Each choice becomes an entity in its own right, instead of
 > being a row of nodes in a search tree; so their identities are
 > conserved.
 >